adamshephard/oed_iel_scoring/README.md

 This repository provides the code for the models used for predicting slide-level malignancy transformation in OED, based on H&E-stained whole-slide images.
 Link to preprint [here](https://www.medrxiv.org/content/10.1101/2024.03.27.24304967v1).

 The first step in this pipeline is to use HoVer-Net+ (see original paper [here](https://openaccess.thecvf.com/content/ICCV2021W/CDPath/html/Shephard_Simultaneous_Nuclear_Instance_and_Layer_Segmentation_in_Oral_Epithelial_Dysplasia_ICCVW_2021_paper.html)) to segment the epithelium and nuclei.
 We have used the TIAToolbox (see paper [here](https://www.nature.com/articles/s43856-022-00186-5)) implementation of HoVer-Net+ in the below scripts.
-Next, we have used a Transformer-based model to segment the dyplastic regions of the WSIs (see paper here).
+Next, we have used a Transformer-based model to segment the dyplastic regions of the WSIs (see paper [here](https://arxiv.org/abs/2311.05452).

 ## Set Up Environment